COLORADO AND EASTERN UTAH 12 DAYS

 DAY 2

-Visit Rocky Mountain National Park - the park spans the Continental Divide and encompasses impressive mountains and alpine tundra.
+Visit Rocky Mountain National Park (June - early October).
+The park crosses the Continental Divide and includes impressive mountains and alpine tundra.

-Rocky Mountain Park is known for two (2) scenic drives which originate on the park's east side near Estes Park:
+The Park has two scenic drives that start on the East side near Estes Park:

-🚘 Driving across the National Park east to west takes about 2 hours without stops.
+🚘 Driving across Rocky Mountain National Park east to west takes about 2 hours without stops.

-The Keyhole Route, a climb across vertical rock that leads to Longs Peak (14,259 ft), the park’s highest mountain.<Conditions> <This NOT a hike> It is an extrardinary experience for those who come well trained and prepared. <Video>
+The Keyhole Route,a climb up vertical rocks leading to Longs Peak (14,259 ft), the park’s highest mountain. <Conditions> <This is NOT a hike> It is an extraordinary experience for those who come well-trained and prepared. <Safety Video>

-Overnight: Grand Lakes, CO (west side of Park)
+Overnight: Grand Lake, CO (west side of Park)

 Driving time:

-From Estes Park —> Grand Lakes, CO, 3 hours
+From Estes Park —> Grand Lake, CO, 3 hours

 DAY 3

-Embark on a enjoyable drive to Moab, Utah—the gateway to massive red-rock formations in Arches and Canyonlands National Parks, with flat-topped mesas and cliffs carved by the Green and Colorado rivers.
+Embark on an enjoyable drive to Moab, Utah—the gateway to massive red-rock formations in Arches and Canyonlands National Parks, with flat-topped mesas and cliffs carved by the Green and Colorado rivers.

 When you arrive, relax and enjoy Moab’s welcoming small-town feel.
 The town has many restaurants, craft breweries, shops, and art galleries.<Read more>